The Capture of International Intellectual Property Law through the U.S. Trade Regime

 Ohio State University (OSU) - Michael E. Moritz College of Law; Yale University - Yale Information Society Project; Yale University - Law School

 Southern California Law Review, 2014 Forthcoming

-For years, the United States has included intellectual property law in its free trade agreements.
-This paper finds that the IP law in recent U.S. free trade agreements differs subtly but significantly from U.S. IP law.
-These differences are not the result of deliberate government choices, but of private capture of the U.S. trade regime.
+For years, the United States has included intellectual property (“IP”) law in its free trade agreements.
+This Article finds that the IP law in recent U.S. free trade agreements differs subtly but significantly from U.S. IP law.
+These differences are not the result of deliberate government choices, but of the capture of the U.S. trade regime.

-A growing number of voices have publicly criticized the lack of transparency and democratic accountability in the trade agreement negotiating process.
+A growing number of voices has publicly criticized the lack of transparency and democratic accountability in the trade agreement negotiating process.
 But legal scholarship largely praises the “fast track” trade negotiating system.
-This paper reorients the debate over the trade negotiating process away from discussions of democratic accountability to focus instead on the problem of regulatory capture.
-The Office of the U.S. Trade Representative (USTR) is exempt from the Administrative Procedure Act and functionally exempt from the bulk of the Federal Advisory Committee Act.
-As a result, the USTR is likely to be captured by private parties through information asymmetry, and to negotiate against the public good.
+This Article reorients the debate over the trade negotiating process away from discussions of democratic accountability to focus instead on the problem of regulatory capture.
+The Office of the U.S. Trade Representative (“USTR”) is exempt from the Administrative Procedure Act and functionally exempt from the bulk of the Federal Advisory Committee Act.
+As a result, the USTR is likely to be captured by private parties through information asymmetry and to negotiate against the public good.
 Subject matter areas that are subject to collective action problems, such as intellectual property law, are particularly likely to be captured in the USTR.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.281 seconds